jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ![The process of Agentic AI](/assets/images/the-process-of-agentic-ai.png)

-1) Setting goals : User provides the AI with a goal, not just a simple request
+1) Setting goals: User provides the AI with a goal, not just a simple request
-2) Planning breakdown : The AI breaks down that goal into smaller steps
+2) Planning breakdown: The AI breaks down that goal into smaller steps
-4) Using tools : The AI will use external tools, APIs or systems to help fulfil the goal
+3) Using tools: The AI will use external tools, APIs or systems to help fulfil the goal
-5) Autonomous action : Execution of each step is conducted by the AI until the goal reaches completion
+4) Autonomous action: Execution of each step is conducted by the AI until the goal reaches completion